Why Zen?

-Those stock images of a rock, a stalk of bamboo, a dew drop on a leaf…they are clichés of course, but they tell the story.
-The story is of what makes the rock worthy: not its roundness or gloss or smoothness, not its symbolic patience or solidity or charming asymmetry.
-What makes the rock beautiful and worthy, is its rockness – and even to say rockness is to make an adjective out of a noun, thereby missing the point.
-The point is, that words and concepts cannot describe what is already perfect beyond words.
+Those stock-photo images of a smooth stone, a bamboo stalk, a dew drop on a leaf… they are zen clichés, but they do tell a story.
+The story is of what makes the rock worthy of contemplation—which is, not its roundness or its gloss, or its symbolic patience or solidity, or its charming asymmetry.
+What makes the rock beautiful and worthy is its rockness.
+And even to say ‘rockness’ is to make an adjective out of a noun, thereby missing the point.
+The point is, that words and concepts cannot describe what is already perfect and far beyond words.

-This deep respect for the innate nature of all things applies equally to people: what makes us buddhas is not our kindness or intelligence or learnedness or beauty, nor our skills or accomplishments.
-We can relax: there is nothing we need to do or be.
-What makes us buddhas is just the fact that we are—and that, in itself, is awesome and complete and totally deliciously delightfully Zen.
+What I see as particularly Zen is its deep respect for the innate nature of all things.
+Respect is key, and it applies equally to lumpy imperfect people as to river stones.
+What makes us buddhas is not our kindness or intelligence or learnedness or beauty, nor our skills or accomplishments.
+There is nothing we need to do and no one we need to be.
+What makes us buddhas is just the fact that we are—and that, in itself, is awesome and complete and totally, deliciously, delightfully Zen.

 Indeed, this rock rocks!